ibm-cloud-docs/watsonxdata/known_issues.md

    {: codeblock}

 4. Use the .pem certificate generated in step 3 to retest the connection.

-## Incorrect glossary format for semantic enrichment
-{: #known_issues26909}

-A glossary upload to the semantic enrichment feature might appear to be successful, even when the uploaded glossary is in an incorrect format or does not adhere to the recommended file template format.

-## Sync all objects and metadata deletion
-{: #known_issues26640}

-When using the **Sync All Objects** option in {{site.data.keyword.lakehouse_short}}, there may be cases where data is not deleted from the metastore if the corresponding object has been deleted from the object storage.

-## Data protection rule for row filtering
-{: #known_issues28556}

-When a column name that contains spaces is applied with a data protection row filtering rule in {{site.data.keyword.lakehouse_short}}, non-owners of the asset may encounter errors when attempting to preview the table.

 ## Inconsistent CSV and Parquet file ingestion behaviour
 {: #known_issues26920}